adamrichardturner/blogz-old/README.md

 ## Backend:

-- Powering Blogz is a Node and Express backend that handles various routes, including retrieving, creating, updating, and deleting blogs, as well as user registration, login, commenting, and liking functionalities.
+- Node and Express backend that handles various routes, including retrieving, creating, updating, and deleting blogs, as well as user registration, login, commenting, and liking functionalities.
-- MongoDB with Mongoose serves as the database, efficiently storing Users and Blogs data with a structured schema.
+- MongoDB with Mongoose serves as the database, storing Users and Blogs data with a structured schema.
 - The backend is subjected to integration testing using Supertest, ensuring reliable API endpoints.
 - User Authentication is prioritized and enforced with JWT (JSON Web Tokens) and Bcrypt.

-## End to End Testing:

-- Cypress is utilised for end-to-end testing.

 ## Installation